ForgeRock/forgeops/cicd/tekton/nightly/README.md

     tkn -n tekton-pipelines pipelinerun logs nightly-pipeline-run-lf7tn -f #get pipeline logs
     tkn -n tekton-pipelines pipeline start nightly-pipeline -s tekton-worker #start a pipeline
   For more information on `tkn`, take a look at https://github.com/tektoncd/cli/tree/master/docs
+* A secret is required for SLACK Integration

 ## Install the pipeline